How to Log in Using SSH and Essential Linux Commands for Daily Management Print

 Introduction

 Secure Shell (SSH) is a protocol used to securely connect to remote servers.
-It's a critical tool for system administrators, developers, and anyone needing to manage a Linux server.
-In this article, we'll cover how to log in using SSH and the essential commands needed for daily management of a Linux system.
+It is a critical tool for system administrators, developers, and anyone managing Linux systems.
+SSH provides secure access, enabling users to execute commands, transfer files, and perform administrative tasks remotely.
+This guide will walk you through logging in using SSH and essential Linux commands for effective server management.

 Logging in Using SSH